For September 9, 2025

 EEB logo

 A good goal for the Sep.
-3 meeting of the Preparing for an EEB Career (EEB 5100) class would be for everyone to get started on creating a professional web site for themselves.
-Some of you have already done this, and those that have not should (for this class) create a new GitHub or Weebly site (see instructions below).
-During class, you will be expected to show us what you have created, even if it is still only a minimal page.
+9 meeting of the Preparing for an EEB Career (EEB 5100) class would be for everyone to get started on creating a professional web site for themselves.
+Some of you have already created a web site, and those that have not will (for this class) create a new GitHub or Weebly site (see instructions below).
+Before class on Sep.
+9, you will be expected to take a stab at creating a minimal page.
 Note that, if you already have a web site, don’t create a new one: just show us your current site next week (but perhaps use this as an opportunity to freshen up your site if it’s gone a bit stale).
-We can troubleshoot problems, trade ideas and advice, and hopefully, by the time we meet on Sep.
-3, everyone will either have a site they are happy about or know enough to get there soon.
+During class, we will work with you individually to troubleshoot problems, trade ideas and advice, and hopefully, by the end of class, everyone will either have a basic site they are happy with or know enough to get there soon.

 Note that most (maybe all) of these existing graduate student web sites were created using web site systems independent of UConn, which is good!
 When you leave UConn in a few years, the last thing you want to do is create a new web site, so it is good to use a system that is portable (independent of UConn) so that transitioning to a job or a postdoc involves only changing your contact information.